 Chronic pain can be a sign of emerging dementia up to 16 years before the brain disease itself is diagnosed, according to findings published in the journal Pain.

 While it is known that many people diagnosed with dementia also experience chronic pain, it has been unclear whether chronic pain:

 - Actually causes or accelerates the onset of dementia.

 - Is simply a symptom of dementia.

-- Is merely associated with dementia, with the pain and the dementia caused by some other factor.
+- Is merely associated with dementia, with the pain and dementia caused by some other factor.

-So, for the study — funded in part by the National Institute on Aging — researchers at Université de Paris and two other European universities looked at the timeline of the association between dementia and self-reported pain.
+So, for the study — funded in part by the National Institute on Aging — researchers at the University of Paris and two other European universities looked at the timeline of the association between dementia and self-reported pain.